apache/spark-website/downloads.md

 4. Verify this release using the <span id="sparkDownloadVerify"></span> and [project release KEYS](https://downloads.apache.org/spark/KEYS) by following these [procedures](https://www.apache.org/info/verification.html).

-Note that Spark 3 is pre-built with Scala 2.12 in general and Spark 3.2+ provides additional pre-built distribution with Scala 2.13.
+Note that Spark 4 is pre-built with Scala 2.13, and support for Scala 2.12 has been officially dropped.
+Spark 3 is pre-built with Scala 2.12 in general and Spark 3.2+ provides additional pre-built distribution with Scala 2.13.

 ### Link with Spark
 Spark artifacts are [hosted in Maven Central](https://search.maven.org/search?q=g:org.apache.spark).
 You can add a Maven dependency with the following coordinates:

     groupId: org.apache.spark
-    artifactId: spark-core_2.12
+    artifactId: spark-core_2.13
-    version: 3.5.5
+    version: 4.0.0

 ### Installing with PyPi
 <a href="https://pypi.org/project/pyspark/">PySpark</a> is now available in pypi.
 To install just run `pip install pyspark`.